Ganginator/jessegangi/README.md

 "It's always the padding..." - Ganginator
 "Added scripts, for added awesomeness." - Ganginator
-"IMHO, if you support IE 6, you are the reason we cannot have nice things." - Ganginator
+"IMHO, if you support IE 6, you are the reason we can't have nice things." - Ganginator
 "Tactically, it's better to be small than big." - Ganginator
 "... but what do I know." - Ganginator